Gluten Free Pumpkin Pie – Quick Facts

 Be sure to see the recipe card below for the full listing of ingredients, instructions, & estimated nutritional information.

-- gluten-free 1-to-1 baking flour – we always reach for Bob’s Red Mill Gluten Free 1-to-1 Baking Flour when doing any gluten free baking.
+- gluten-free 1-to-1 baking flour – I always reach for Bob’s Red Mill Gluten Free 1-to-1 Baking Flour when doing any gluten free baking.

-- butter – this homemade pie crust was tested with regular butter or vegan butter, use either option!
+- butter – this homemade pie crust was tested with regular butter & vegan butter, use either option!

 - almond milk – option to swap out for regular dairy milk, oat milk, coconut milk, or any other plant-based milk.

-- pumpkin purée – if you are feeling ambitious you can make homemade pumpkin puree or simply pick some up at your local grocery store.
+- pumpkin purée – if you are feeling ambitious, you can make homemade pumpkin puree or simply pick up canned pumpkin at your local grocery store.

 - sweetened condensed milk – a traditional ingredient in any simple recipe for pumpkin pie, but it can also be substituted for the dairy-free version.